Neural Nets and Symbolic Reasoning

 solutions in constant time.
 The

-accuracy of these operations with HRRs mirrors patterns of human performance
+accuracy of these operations with HRRs mirrors patterns of human

 on analog retrieval and processing tasks.